AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/RootDocumentPath.md

 AutomationMLContainer.RootDocumentPath Method
 =============================================
-AutomationML 2.1 APIGets the file path to the first root AML document when the container is already extracted.
+Gets the file path to the first root AML document when the container is already extracted.
 [Extract(DirectoryInfo)][1] If the container is created from a stream source or no root document is found, the return value is `string.Empty`.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)